yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/Before the HOL - Containers and DevOps.md

             ```
         * Setup your VisualStudio.com repository as a new remote the push.
 Use the repository dropdown to switch to the "content-init" repository.
 You can then copy the commands for the setting up the content-init repository  from your browser.
 Paste these commands into your WSL window.

-        * When prompted, enter your VisualStudio.com username and the git credentials password you created earlier in this task
+        * When prompted, enter your VisualStudio.com username and the git credentials password you created earlier in this task.

-8. Clone your repositories to the build agent
+8. Clone your repositories to the build agent.

     * From WSL, connect to the build agent VM as you did previously in Before the hands-on lab - Task 6: Connect securely to the build agent using the SSH command.